ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

 - NI-VISA
 - Optional: NI Instrument Simulator software

+> **Note:**
+>
-Note: there is no Python instrument driver for the NI Instrument Simulator, so this example directly performs low-level, device-specific commands and queries.
+> This example uses the custom instrument driver `_visa_dmm.py` to perform the device-specific commands and queries.

 ### Required Hardware

-By default, this example does not require hardware; it uses a simulated instrument and PyVISA-sim to simulate NI-DCPower and NI-VISA DMM instruments in software. [`NIInstrumentSimulatorV2_0.yaml`](./NIInstrumentSimulatorV2_0.yaml) defines the behavior of the simulated NI-VISA DMM instrument.
+By default, this example does not require hardware; it uses a simulated instrument and PyVISA-sim to simulate NI-DCPower and NI-VISA DMM instruments in software. [`_visa_dmm_sim.yaml`](./_visa_dmm_sim.yaml) defines the behavior of the simulated NI-VISA DMM instrument.

+Supported instrument models:
+- NI Instrument Simulator v2.0
+- HP/Agilent/Keysight 34401A DMM

+To use a physical instrument:
-This example requires an NI SMU that is supported by NI-DCPower (e.g. PXIe-4141).
+- This example requires an NI SMU that is supported by NI-DCPower (e.g. PXIe-4141).

-By default, this example uses simulated instruments.
+- By default, this example uses simulated instruments.
 To use physical instruments, edit `_constants.py` to specify `USE_SIMULATION = False`.

-To use NI Instrument Simulator hardware:

-- Connect the NI Instrument Simulator over GPIB or serial.
+- Connect the instrument to a supported interface, such as GPIB or serial.
 - By default, the pin map included with this example uses the resource name `GPIB0::3::INSTR`, which matches the NI Instrument Simulator's factory default settings when connected via GPIB.